GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GSAOIImg-DRTutorial/02_data_reduction.rst

 :ref:`issues_and_limitations` chapters to learn more about GSAOI data reduction.

-DRAGONS installation comes with a set of handful scripts that are used to reduce astronomical data.
+DRAGONS installation comes with a set of scripts that are used to reduce astronomical data.
 The most important script is called "|reduce|", which is extensively explained in the |RSUser|.
 It is through that command that a DRAGONS reduction is launched.